Chengcheng-Xiao/WOOPs/README.md

 1. `wannier90_u_AO.mat` (Unitary matrix of atomic orbitals from valence band and conduction interpolation)
 2. `wannier90_u_MO.mat` (Unitary matrix of molecular orbitals from only valence band interpolation)
-3. `wannier90_r.dat` (Use master branch for compatibility)
+3. `wannier90_tb.dat` (Use master branch for compatibility)
 4. `input.woops`

-Detailed preparation for Wannier90 generated files can be found in Wanneir90's user guid or in the `example` folder.
+Detailed preparation for Wannier90 generated files can be found in Wanneir90's user guide, or in the `example` folder.

-The format of input.woops follows:
+The format of `input.woops` follows:
 ```
 readmode   = XX               #[must be True or False]
 cal        = XX               #[Things you want to do]